Quote tag

 Contact Us

-EVO Visian ICL Procedure: What to Expect
+EVO ICL Procedure: What to Expect

-Preparing for EVO Visian ICL
+Preparing for EVO ICL

-There is not much patients need to do to prepare for vision correction with EVO Visian ICL.
-During your consultation with your eye doctor, you will undergo a thorough eye exam and discuss why EVO Visian ICL may be a great option for you.
+There is not much patients need to do to prepare for vision correction with EVO ICL.
+During your consultation with your eye doctor, you will undergo a thorough eye exam and discuss why EVO ICL may be a great option for you.
 Your procedure will be scheduled, and a member of our team will advise you of any preoperative guidelines, as well as postoperative instructions.

-The EVO Visian ICL Procedure
+The EVO ICL Procedure

-Before your EVO Visian ICL procedure, your eye doctor will numb your eyes with anesthetic eye drops, and a device will be put in place to make it so you don’t have to worry about blinking.
+Before your EVO ICL procedure, your eye doctor will numb your eyes with anesthetic eye drops, and a device will be put in place to make it so you don’t have to worry about blinking.
 You will recline comfortably while a small opening is created, through which the Implantable Collamer Lens will be inserted and positioned.

-Following your EVO Visian ICL procedure, you will recover briefly at The Eye Institute of Utah before being released to be driven home by a family member or friend.
+Following your EVO ICL procedure, you will recover briefly at The Eye Institute of Utah before being released to be driven home by a family member or friend.
 You will already be noticing that your vision has improved!

-Recovery after EVO Visian ICL
+Recovery after EVO ICL

 Am I a Candidate?

-The best way to determine if EVO Visian ICL can give you the visual freedom you’ve always wanted is to schedule a consultation with an ICL surgeon at The Eye Institute of Utah.
+The best way to determine if EVO ICL can give you the visual freedom you’ve always wanted is to schedule a consultation with an ICL surgeon at The Eye Institute of Utah.

 You may be a candidate if you: